robot.api.exceptions

 Exceptions that libraries can use for communicating failures and other events.

-These exceptions can be imported also via the top level :mod:robot.api
+These exceptions can be imported also via the top level :mod:robot.api package like

-from robot.api import SkipExecution
+from robot.api import SkipExecution.

 This module and all exceptions are new in Robot Framework 4.0.